Genivia/ugrep/README.md

 free and open wildmat source code for glob matching with options `--include` and `--exclude`.

+**ugrep** is evolving and more features will be added.
+You can help!
 We love your feedback (issues) and contributions (pull requests) ❤️

 ugrep versus other "greps"
 --------------------------